 - Heroes inverts this majorly by the end of Volume 3.
 Ando gets an ability, and Hiro is Brought Down to Normal.
 Halfway through the next volume, and still no signs of his sidekick Ando hitting the glass ceiling anytime soon.

 - Averted starting in season five as sidekick Willow is quite capable of upstaging Buffy in terms of power.
-However Willow's magic ends up harming her and others almost as much as saving people and her powers are more of a liability than an asset during most seasons six and seven.
+However Willow's magic ends up harming her and others almost as much as saving people and her powers are more of a liability than an asset during most of seasons six and seven.
 This conveniently keeps her in the sidekick role until the series ends.

 - Xander is a straighter example, since for awhile he had military knowledge lasting from Becoming the Costume in a Halloween Episode.
 Such knowledge faded after awhile, to leave him the same Badass Normal team member he always was.